Alsou: Second English album

 For almost four years, Alsou worked on her second English album 'Inspired'.
 It was recorded in London and Los Angeles.
 The lead single, "Always on My Mind", was written by Alsou and Morten Schjolin.
-The video was filmed in May 2004 by well-known director Joseph Kahn.
+The video was filmed in May 2004 by a well-known director Joseph Kahn.
 At the beginning of 2005, the single premiered on Capital FM and became the best news single of the week.
-However, despite the heavy UK promotion, a sexy video, touring as a support act with boyband Westlife, and performing in the London club G-A-Y, the commercial single was cancelled by Alsou's UK label Mercury Records, though physical copies were available for a short time.
+However, despite the heavy UK promotion, a sexy video, touring as a support act with boyband Westlife, and performing in the London club G-A-Y, the commercial single was canceled by Alsou's UK label Mercury Records, though physical copies were available for a short time.
 'Inspired' remains unreleased.

 Alsou is credited on most of the tracks recorded for Inspired.
 The album was produced by several of the industry's best producers including Rhett Lawrence and Bass Bros.
 Inspired features a cover version of Lionel Richie's "Hello".
 Another well-circulated track is the Nelly-featured "Wish I Didn't Know", though only a rough demo has leaked.
 The album is more guitar-flavored than Alsou's previous works.
 Originally it was intended to record the album with mostly ballads, but then the album's direction changed.

 At a meeting of the official Russian Alsou Fan Club in Moscow on 9 June 2013 the album 'Inspired' was given to the fan club members for free.
 The CDs were self-made by Alsou.
 It was the first time that the entire album came into the world.

 In 2006, Alsou recorded a wedding song, "Miracles", written by Alsou and her then-future husband Yan Abramov.
 It was released as a limited single for the guests of the wedding.
 The song is not part of the album 'Inspired'.

 The Main Thing and Tugan Tel

-Alsou's third Russian album Samoe Glavnoe ("The Main Thing"), her first LP in 5 years, was released 31 March 2008 by Universal Music Russia.
+Alsou's third Russian album Samoe Glavnoe ("The Main Thing"), her first LP in five years, was released on 31 March 2008 by Universal Music Russia.
 The singles from this album are "Nebo" ("Sky", released back in 2005), "Samoe Glavnoe" ("The Main Thing", 2006, the video was shot when she was pregnant though it is not visible), "A u moei ljubvi" ("And My Love Has...", 2007, shot in California desert and directed by Alan Calzatti).

 During 2008 Alsou recorded an album in Tatar language as well.
-Released in the fall and named Туган тел (Tugan Tel' | Mother's Tongue), the album includes several Tatar peoples' songs, others written specially for Alsou, some Tatar music instruments and a choir.
-All proceeds were given by Alsou and Universal Music for a sponsorship of talented orphans from Tatarstan.
+Released in the fall and named Туган тел (Tugan Tel' | Mother's Tongue), the album includes several Tatar peoples' songs, others written specially for Alsou, some Tatar music instruments, and a choir.
+All proceeds were given by Alsou and Universal Music for sponsorship of talented orphans from Tatarstan.